jgstylez/meant2grow/docs/PLATFORM_ADMIN_SETUP.md

    - Ensure `.env.local` exists with Firebase credentials
    - Verify Firestore is enabled in Firebase Console

-## Step 1: Create Platform Admin Users
+## Step 1: Create Platform Operator Users

 ### Option A: Using the Script (Recommended)